GrossfieldLab/loos/INSTALL.md

 are really for historical purposes only.

 First, make sure you have the Developer's Tools (i.e. XCode, g++, clang, etc) installed.
-Next, you will need to install SCons (http://scons.org) and Boost (http://boost.org) by visiting their websites, downloading the software, and following their installation instructions.
+Next, you will need to install CMake and Boost (http://boost.org) by visiting their websites, downloading the software, and following their installation instructions.